hmedney-segment/schema/README.md

 # Segment events and tracking plans

 This repo contains [event](events) and [tracking plan](tracking-plan) specifications for Segment Protocols.
 The files in the repo are "compiled" into a documentation site and into a set of tracking plans deployed to Segment.

+This repository and supporting automation enables organizations to manage their Segment schema as code.

 ## How does it work?